floralfishteam/Minacious-Forest/README.md

 Originally started by Seb on Google Drive - On GitHub any one of us can add things.

-WHEN UPLOADING A FILE BE SURE TO FIRST GO INTO THE FOLDER and then uploading.
+📿WHEN UPLOADING A FILE BE SURE TO FIRST GO INTO THE FOLDER and then uploading📿.

 SECTIONS:
 - "Code": This may be misleading, here is where all our stuff is, this the main archive tab.